the-answerai/mcp-server-salesforce/README.md

 4. Save the Client ID and Client Secret
 5. **Important**: Note your instance URL (e.g., `https://your-domain.my.salesforce.com`) as it's required for authentication

-#### 3. Personal OAuth Authentication (Access Token)
+#### 3. Personal OAuth Authentication (Server-Side Token Management)
-For direct access token authentication (recommended for MCP clients):
+For automated OAuth token management (recommended for personal use):

 1. Create a Connected App in Salesforce
 2. Enable OAuth settings with callback URL: `https://test.salesforce.com/services/oauth2/success`
 3. Set OAuth scopes: `api`, `id`, `refresh_token`
-4. Save the Client ID and optionally Client Secret
+4. Save the Client ID and Client Secret
-5. Use the OAuth metadata tool to get authorization URL or pass access tokens directly to any tool
+5. Perform OAuth flow once to get a refresh token
-6. All tools support optional `accessToken` parameter for stateless authentication
+6. Configure the refresh token in environment variables - the server will automatically refresh access tokens as needed

 ### Usage with Claude Desktop